dronesmith/Dronesmith-Cloud/forge_cloud.md

 		}
 	}

-#### Add a mission to a drone `PUT /api/drone/addMission/droneId/`
+#### Add a mission to a drone `PUT /api/	droneId/`

 It is recommended though not required that a mission be associated with a specific drone.
-This can be done by issuing a PUT request with the drone id, and including the middion id in the body:
+This can be done by issuing a PUT request with the drone id, and including the middion id in the body.
+An error will be returned if the mission does not exist.
+The drone's list of missions is a unique list, so any duplicates will be removed.

 	PUT /drone/addMission/5637f2451cf63be64145366c